bahtiyartan/troia/docs/70WebServices.rst

 login () method creates a connector session on CANIAS Application Server if login credentials is correct.

 Client, Language, DBServer, DBName, ApplicationServer, Username are default login parameters.
-Password parameter can be passed as MD5 hash or pure password string, authentication sub system detects password format automatically.
+Password parameter must be MD5 hash of password string.

 In addition to these parameters login method gets a boolean Encrypted flag.
 Encrypted flag enables encrypted connection between client application and CANIAS Web Service.